chronoDave/Doombox/CONTRIBUTING.md

 Fork + PR is the way to go.

+## Icons / logo

+Doombox currently does not have a custom logo nor icons.
+If you're an artist willing to make some application icons or a logo, please let me know!

 ## Translations

 Doombox uses `JSON` files for translations, which can be found in [static/locales](/packages/doombox-react/src/static/locales).